BretFisher/kubernetes-mastery/slides/k8smastery/course-setup.md

 ---

-## For a consistent Kubernetes experience ...
+## `shpod`: For a consistent Kubernetes experience ...

 - If you are using your own Kubernetes cluster, you can use [shpod](https://github.com/jpetazzo/shpod)

 - `shpod` provides a shell running in a pod on your own cluster

-- It comes with many tools pre-installed (helm, stern...)
+- It comes with many tools pre-installed (helm, stern, curl, jq...)

 - These tools are used in many exercises in these slides

-- `shpod` also gives you completion and a fancy prompt
+- `shpod` also gives you shell completion and a fancy prompt

+- Create it with `kubectl apply -f https://bret.run/shpod.yml`

+- Attach to shell with `kubectl attach --namespace=shpod -ti shpod`

+- Remove with `kubectl delete -f https://bret.run/shpod.yml`

 ---